morristech/trimstray.github.io/_posts/2019-11-29-czy-certyfikat-wildcard-obsluguje-domene-glowna.md

   > _A "`*`" wildcard character MAY be used as **the left-most name component** in the certificate.
 For example, `*.example.com` would match `a.example.com`, `foo.example.com`, etc. but **would not match** `example.com`._

 Jak widzisz, standardy mówią, że `*` powinien pasować do minimum jednego znaku bez kropek.
-Dlatego domena główna musi być alternatywną nazwą, aby mogła być chroniona.
+Dlatego domena główna musi być alternatywną nazwą, aby mogła być chroniona tym samym certyfikatem.

-W przypadku certyfikatu `*.example.com`:
+W przypadku certyfikatu dla `*.example.com`:

 - `a.example.com` będzie obsługiwany
 - `www.example.com` będzie obsługiwany